JuliaGPU/OpenCL.jl/README.md

 This package aims to be a complete solution for OpenCL programming in Julia, similar in scope to [PyOpenCL] for Python.
 It provides a high level api for OpenCL to make programing GPU's and multicore CPU's much less onerous.

+OpenCL.jl provides access to OpenCL API versions 1.0, 1.1, 1.2 and 2.0.

 #### Support of Julia v0.4
 Currently `OpenCL.jl` only supports Julia v0.3 due to some breaking changes in Julia v0.4.
 Support is comming as soon as Julia v0.4 is entering its prerelease phase.